-When you overstay in China, you may be detained for various amounts of time, as well as fined up to RMB 5000.
-You must apply for a visa extension from the Entry/Exit Bureau before attempting to leave the country.
+When you overstay in China, you may be detained for various amounts of time, as well as fined up to RMB 10,000.
+You must apply for a visa extension from the Entry/Exit Bureau beforeattempting to leave the country.

 U.S. citizens named (or whose businesses are named) as respondents in civil suits are often barred from leaving China pending resolution of the case.
 More information regarding business disputes and exit bans can be found in the the SPECIAL CIRCUMSTANCES section.

-If Shanghai Pudong airport is your international transit point, you may stay in Shanghai for 48 hours if you have a valid passport, a visa for your destination, and an onward plane ticket.
+If Beijing Capital, Shanghai Pudong, or Guangzhou Baiyun airport is your international transit point, you may stay in mainland China for 72 hours without a Chinese visa if you have: a valid passport, a visa for your third country destination, remain in the same municipality/province in which you entered, and an onward plane ticket departing from the same airport.
 Make sure you get an endorsement stamp at the immigration desk before you leave the airport.

-Dual Nationality: China does not recognize dual nationality.
-Chinese authorities recognize the U.S. citizenship only of persons who enter China using a Chinese visa in a U.S. passport.
+DUAL NATIONALITY: China does not recognize dual nationality.
+For the purposes of allowing the U.S. government to provide consular assistance to U.S. citizens in China, Chinese authorities recognize the U.S. citizenship only of persons who enter China using a Chinese visa in a U.S. passport.
 If you use any other type of travel document to enter China, the Chinese government will likely not permit the U.S. Embassy or consulates general in China to provide you with consular assistance.
-For example, when U.S. citizens who have entered China using non-U.S. passports are arrested, the Government of China will neither notify the U.S. mission of their detention, nor allow U.S. consular officers to visit them while they are detained.
+For example, when U.S. citizens who have entered China using travel documents other than a U.S. passport are arrested, the Government of China will neither notify the U.S. mission of their detention, nor allow U.S. consular officers to visit them while they are detained.
 If you are a dual national with valid U.S. and Chinese passports, you should take care in determining which passport to use to enter and exit China.